michaelpatrickpurcell/comp2700-2024-public/README.md

 # COMP2700 2024

-This is where you can find files that you will need to complete the labs and assignements for this course.
+This is where you can find files that you will need to complete the labs and assignments for this course.